Center Parcs UK and Ireland: Sherwood Forest

 A £3 million refurbishment of the Aqua Sana spa finished in April 2017, and a £15 million refurbishment of the Subtropical Swimming Paradise swimming facilities at the village started in September 2017.
 The village employs 1,500 people, of which around 700 are housekeepers.

 The site originally had 609 lodges, which increased to 900 by the end of 2017.
 It has a mixture of Woodland Lodges, New Woodland Lodges, Executive Duplex Lodges, Penthouse Duplex Lodge, Executive Apartment, Executive Lodge, New Executive Lodge, and Treehouses, with between one and four bedrooms in each.
 Three luxury Treehouses were opened in 2010, each with four bedrooms.
 A six-bedroom Woodland Lodge was opened in 2017, along with 27 other woodland lodges.

-There is a watersports lake near the Village Square, although only craft hired from the Boathouse may be used upon it.
+There is a watersports lake near the Village Square, where craft hired from the Boathouse may be used.